mtdowner/simple-website/README.md

 Using the console, you can get interesting insights from your JavaScript code.
 Add more console messages to understand which parts of your code are getting executed and to know the current values of other variables.

-To learn more about the console, check out the Console overview article.

-Next unit: Knowledge check

-## Unit 6 of 7

-Knowledge check

-200 XP
-2 minutes
-Select the best response for each question.
-Then select Check your answers.

-Check your knowledge

-1. What is the main purpose of HTML?

-HTML is used to provide webpage structure.

-HTML is used to style web pages.

-User interaction or events.
-2. Which of the following choices is a design principle where you put code into different files?

-Progressive enhancement.

-Separation of concerns.

-Graceful degradation.
-3. In HTML and CSS, #msg and .list are examples of which type of entities?

-Elements.

-Key-value pairs.

-Selectors.
-4. In the context of web development, the Console is used for what purpose?

-To open a command shell on the remote user's computer.

-To send debugging messages to a web browser.

-As a plug-in for previewing web content.

-## Unit 7 of 7

 ## Summary

 In this module, you set up a working environment for web development.
 You also created a website and tested that everything is working in a web browser.
-Let's look at all you accomplished:

 You downloaded and installed the tools you need for web development, and customized the editor with basic packages.
 You created a project directory and the files to build a website.